Colombian conflict: 2010–2016

-On January 1, 2010, 18 FARC rebels were killed when the Colombian Air Force bombed a jungle camp in Southern Colombia.
+On January 1, 2010, 18 FARC rebels were killed when the Colombian Air Force bombed a jungle camp in southern Colombia.
 Colombian troops of the elite Task Force Omega then stormed the camp, capturing 15 FARC rebels, as well as 25 rifles, war materials, explosives, and information which was given to military intelligence.
-In Southwestern Colombia, FARC rebels ambushed an army patrol, killing a soldier.
-The troops then exchanged fire with the rebels.
+In southwestern Colombia, FARC rebels ambushed an army patrol, killing a soldier: the troops then exchanged fire with the rebels.
 During the fighting, a teenager was killed in the crossfire.

 When Juan Manuel Santos was elected president in August 2010, he promised to "continue the armed offensive" against rebel movements.
 In the month after his inauguration, FARC and ELN killed roughly 50 soldiers and policemen in attacks all over Colombia.
 September also saw the killing of FARC's second-in-command Mono Jojoy.
 By the end of 2010, it became increasingly clear that "neo-paramilitary groups", referred to as "criminal groups" (BACRIM) by the government, had become an increasing threat to national security, with violent groups such as Los Rastrojos and Aguilas Negras taking control of large parts of the Colombian countryside.

 In 2010, the FARC killed at least 460 members of the security forces, while wounding more than 2,000.

-By early 2011, Colombian authorities and news media reported that the FARC and the clandestine sister groups have partly shifted strategy from guerrilla warfare to "a war of militias", meaning that they are increasingly operating in civilian clothes while hiding amongst sympathizers in the civilian population.
-In early January 2011, the Colombian army said that the FARC has some 18,000 members, with 9,000 of those forming part of the militias.
-The army says it has "identified" at least 1,400 such militia members in the FARC-strongholds of Valle del Cauca and Cauca in 2011.
-In June 2011, Colombian chief of staff Edgar Cely claimed that the FARC wants to "urbanize their actions", which could partly explain the increased guerrilla activity in Medellín and particularly Cali.
-Jeremy McDermott, co-director of Insight Crime, estimates that FARC may have some 30,000 "part-time fighters" in 2011, consisting of supporters making up the rebel militia network instead of armed uniformed combatants.
+By early 2011, Colombian authorities and news media reported that FARC and its clandestine sister groups had partly shifted their strategy from guerrilla warfare to "a war of militias", meaning they were increasingly operating in civilian clothes while hiding amongst sympathizers in the civilian population.
+In early January 2011, the Colombian army said that FARC had some 18,000 members, with 9,000 of those forming part of the militias.
+The army claimed to have "identified" at least 1,400 such militia members in the FARC strongholds of Valle del Cauca and Cauca in 2011.
+In June 2011, Colombian chief of staff Edgar Cely claimed that FARC wanted to "urbanize their actions", which could partly explain the increased guerrilla activity in Medellín, and particularly Cali.
+Jeremy McDermott, co-director of InSight Crime, estimated in 2011 that FARC may have some 30,000 "part-time fighters", with supporters making up the rebel militia network instead of armed uniformed combatants.

-In 2011, the Colombian Congress issued a statement claiming that the FARC has a "strong presence" in roughly one third of Colombia, while their attacks against security forces "have continued to rise" throughout 2010 and 2011.
+Also in 2011, the Colombian Congress issued a statement claiming that FARC had a "strong presence" in roughly one third of Colombia, while their attacks against security forces "continued to rise" throughout 2010 and 2011.

-In 2012, the Colombia Military launched The Espada de Honor War Plan, an aggressive counterinsurgency strategies that aims to dismantle FARC's structure, crippling them both militarily and financially.
-The plan targets FARC leadership and it is focused on eliminating 15 of the most powerful economic and military fronts.
+In 2012, the Colombia Military launched the Espada de Honor War Plan, an aggressive counterinsurgency strategy aiming to dismantle FARC's structure, both militarily and financially.
+The plan targeted FARC leadership and focused on eliminating 15 of the most powerful economic and military fronts.